Iowa Council for the Social Studies

 According to the guidance regarding SSAE grants and civic instruction: “An LEA may use funds to promote the development, implementation, and strengthening of instructional programs in civics.
 Civics is generally understood to mean the content of what citizens should know about politics and government, including the foundations of the American political system.
 Schools can provide civics instruction through both formal and informal education beginning in the early years of the education process.”
 (ESEA section 4104(b)(3)(A)(i)(V))

-Social studies education teaches twenty-first century skills.
+Social studies education teaches twenty-first-century skills.

 Creating a Partnership